open-telemetry/community/projects/contributor-experience.md

   contributors to feel seen and recognized.
 * No structure collaboration across SIGs, especially in the case of cross-cutting concerns (Security, Docs, End-User, ...)
+* SIGs are short of contributors and require some help to advertise their need (blog post, social posts, etc) and to lower the barrier of entry into their sub-project.
 * _add more_

 Note that there are individuals within the project who try to tackle some of those